15 Terrific Tiger Crafts for Kids

 We love this project from Make it Your Own because it’s really easy, but the entire project still takes time and can help increase focus and concentration in kids.
 The end picture looks like a tiger waiting to pounce on its prey.
 It may appear that tigers are excellent hunters, but the truth is that tigers are successful only in one out of 10 hunts.
 However, this doesn’t matter since one kill can give them a week’s worth of food.

 Henri Rousseau was a French artist who loved painting wildlife, especially tigers.
 He has many famous paintings of tigers, most of them catching the tiger in action – even though the man never set foot outside France in his lifetime!
-Kathy’s Art Project Ideas celebrates the artist and his famous work with a lovely piece of collage art.
+Let’s use this list of tiger crafts for kids to learn more about the artist, especially this collage project from Kathy’s Art Project Ideas.

 Simple Everyday Mom has a cute little handmade tiger card, that looks a lot like a baby tiger or tiger cub.
 It may very well be so, since this tiger’s eyes are closed, and tiger cubs are generally born blind.
 They use the sense of smell to follow their mother around, and can only open their eyes a week or two after birth.